Cerclique/Chrono/README.md

 - Build using `make`.
 - Run the executable `ChronoSample`.

-The sample declare a `Chronometer` object, sleep for 5 seconds and print execution time in different time precision.
+The sample declare a `Chronometer` object, sleep from 1 to 5 seconds and print execution time in different time precision for each run.

 ## API